phasehq/console/CONTRIBUTING.md

 Any third party components incorporated into our code are licensed under the original license provided by the applicable component owner.

 ## Setup local development environment
 ### Dev server with hot reload

-1. Create a `.env.dev` file with `cp .env.dev.example .env.dev` and add atleast one OAuth provider.
+1. Create a `.env.dev` file with `cp .env.dev.example .env.dev` and add atleast one OAuth provider
+2. Check dev-docker-compose.yml file is populating correctly with env by running `docker compose -f dev-docker-compose.yml --env-file .env.dev config`
-2. `docker-compose -f dev-docker-compose.yml up`.
+3. If config is correct start the cotainers using `docker-compose -f dev-docker-compose.yml --env-file .env.dev up`
-3. The Console is now running at `https://localhost` with HMR.
+4. The Console is now running at `http://localhost` with HMR

 ### Staging env to test production builds